mbjarland/groovy-streaming-template-engine/Readme.md

 similar to the built in groovy ones or how it compares to the one in this repo.
 However, considering the complexity of Mortens implementation and the competence of the author I would make a qualified guess that it is very capable.

-The play framework engine uses the gsp template language which is slightly different from the templage language used in the built in groovy template engines and the engine in this git repo.
+The play framework engine uses a template language slightly different from the templage language used in the built in groovy template engines and the engine in this git repo.